bentomhall/nih-system/homebrewery/world/player-options.md

 ____
 You unleash a burst of superheated steam in a 15‑foot radius centered on you.
 All other creatures in that area take 5d8 fire damage and must make a Strength saving throw or be knocked 10 feet away from you.
 Nonmagical fires smaller than a bonfire are extinguished and everything becomes wet.

 At Higher Levels: When you cast this spell using a spell slot of 5th level, the damage increases to 6d8 and the push distance increases to 15 feet.
+For every spell slot level higher, the damage increases by 1d8.

 **Source"** Kobold Press’s Deep Magic 5e: Clockwork Magic document (OGL 1.0a) and licensed as such.